onejajae/teledrop/README.md

 * Docker
 ### 2. Configure Build Environment
 1. Open the `docker-compose.yml` file.
-2. Set the `HOST_DOMAIN` argument to your desired host domain.
-3. Mount your docker volume or directory to `/teledrop/share`.
+2. Mount your docker volume or directory to `/teledrop/share`.
 ### 3. Set Up User Account
 1. Open the `docker-compose.yml` file.
 2. Set the `WEB_USERNAME` environment variable to your desired username.